 Here's to Elizabeth Figg, Gwynneth Rees, Hannah Tailford, Irene Lockwood and her unborn child, Helen Barthelemy, Mary Fleming, Francis Brown, Bridget O'Hara, and the others we don't know about.
 Of course there were others.
 Their deaths are classified as "The Hammersmith Nude Murders" and attributed to a perennially elusive serial killer named Jack the Stripper.
 Sounds like Jack the Ripper.
 We love a horror story.
-As long as it's at a distance, as long as it's not us getting ripped or stripped.
+As long as it's from a distance, as long as it's not us getting ripped or stripped.

 Who came up with the name Jack the Stripper?